A Guide to Mental Health Insurance Coverage in Canada

 Scroll down for full content ↓

-What mental health insurance coverage looks like in Canada
+TL;DR: How mental health coverage in Canada works

 Canada’s mental health coverage landscape blends public care with private options for ongoing wellness and mental health support.
-While provincial healthcare covers psychiatrists and emergency care, most mental health professionals, like registered psychotherapists and clinical counsellors, work in private practice and require out-of-pocket payment or insurance coverage.
+While provincial health care covers psychiatrists and emergency care, most mental health professionals, like registered psychotherapists and clinical counsellors, work in private practice and require out-of-pocket payment or private insurance coverage.

 • Visits to family doctors and psychiatrists are publicly insured.
 Hospital-based mental health services are also covered.